 Today, Magnolia Grange House Museum interprets life at a 19th century Virginia country estate with tours conducted by trained docents.
 Popular events and programs include lectures, elegant teas, community festivals and a traditional Holiday Day Open House in December.
-Click on picture for a virtual tour of the beautiful Magnolia Grange House Museum
+See a virtual tour of the beautiful Magnolia Grange House Museum.